hakerdefo/pmss/README.md

 ### Dependencies :

- - Scrot - Scrot (SCReen shOT) is the only dependency of pmss.
+ - Scrot - Scrot is the only dependency of pmss.
 Scrot is available in repositories of almost every linux distribution out there.
 Use your distribution's package manager to install Scrot.

 ### Installation :